godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_styleguide.rst

 ::

+    01. tool
-    01. class_name
+    02. class_name
-    02. extends
+    03. extends
-    03. # docstring
+    04. # docstring

-    04. signals
+    05. signals
-    05. enums
+    06. enums
-    06. constants
+    07. constants
-    07. exported variables
+    08. exported variables
-    08. public variables
+    09. public variables
-    09. private variables
+    10. private variables
-    10. onready variables
+    11. onready variables

-    11. optional built-in virtual _init method
+    12. optional built-in virtual _init method
-    12. built-in virtual _ready method
+    13. built-in virtual _ready method
-    13. remaining built-in virtual methods
+    14. remaining built-in virtual methods
-    14. public methods
+    15. public methods
-    15. private methods
+    16. private methods

 We optimized the order to make it easy to read the code from top to bottom, to help developers reading the code for the first time understand how it works, and